lovettchris/lovettchris.github.io/posts/wireless_remote/index.md

 # Wireless Remote Hack

-An arduino hack on a cheap Wireless Remote Light Switch from Home Depot.
+_An Arduino hack on a cheap Wireless Remote Light Switch from Home Depot._

 So I bought this remote control switch from Home Depot a couple years ago:

 [![](Assets/Logo.png)](https://www.homedepot.com/p/Defiant-Wireless-Indoor-Outdoor-Remote-Plug-RC-009A-1/202296039)

 And the battery died in the remote, so I could go find a replacement A53G 12V battery, or I could hack it and control the remote using Arduino.
-That way I can turn the lights on and off by computer, based on time of sunset, etc, and get exactly what I want.
+That way I can turn the lights on and off by computer, based on time of sunset, etc, which is even better than the remote and exactly what I want.
 How hard could it be right?

 When you open up the remote it looks like a nice simple circuit, unfortunately no one seems to be able to find a datasheet for that IC labelled AUT980202-B1.
 But the transmitter is a common 315 MHz transmitter that you can even [get from sparkfun](https://www.sparkfun.com/products/10535), so that's promising.